aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ## Customize

 Replace all references to 'reinvent-trivia.com' with your own domain name.
+This sample assumes that you already registered your domain name and created a [Route53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) for the domain name in your AWS account.

 ## Build Docker images